anoushk-a/ktp-newsletter/README.md

 # KTP - AG Email Template

 @KTP AG class -- html template for newsletter emails.
+- I stole it from [here](!https://github.com/leemunroe/responsive-html-email-template)
+and repurposed it with KTP colors

 We'll get those points back hopefully.
 From what I heard though brothers get tired of templates so we may need some more creativity along the way.